DSSC Barrow Writeshop

 On the 2nd of February, CDEC hosted a Writeshop at Cooke’s Studio in Barrow as a part of CDEC’s Discovered Stories Shared Lives project.
 It was a day of connection, creativity and expression.
 Strangers came together to share what they considered a welcoming community to be; drawing upon their own experiences through their lives and throughout the pandemic, culminating in a piece of writing to express this.

 Through tears and laughter, we co-created a diverse, raw and inspiring collection of stories that thoughtfully address the question: what is a welcoming community?
-These stories are being put together in a publication to support community leaders, organisations and local authorities to create and develop communities that are welcoming to everybody.
+These stories are being put together in a publication to support community leaders, organisations and local author_idities to create and develop communities that are welcoming to everybody.

 Whilst we shared and wrote, an unlikely theme emerged: what does community smell like?
 Scents such as Arabic coffee, damascene jasmine, the chicory smell of Syrian coffee and the smell of daisies were some of the suggestions.
 Many also considered how community physically felt, with many expressing how much they missed physical touch and hugs from their fellow community members during the pandemic.
 Throughout the day, stories of welcome, unwelcome, friendships, family support and community support emerged.